 The service area for the ACRTA refers to the geographic area in which the ACRTA has agreed, under contract, federal statute or by policy, to provide public transportation services.
 The ACRTA's service area differs by type of service provided.
 With respect to fixed route transit operations, coverage is considered to include that area within a one-quarter (1/4) mile radius of each fixed route.
-The 2020 ACRTA fixed route system service area encompassed approximately 27 square miles.
-The fixed route system had eight routes with 336,360 service miles and 163,519 passengers
+The 2023 ACRTA fixed route system had 10 routes with 336,360 service miles and 163,519 passengers.

 The ACRTA's paratransit program is a complementary paratransit program that serves the mobility limited within Allen County.
 With complementary paratransit, the ACRTA provides door-to-door service to those eligible individuals residing within three-quarter (3/4) miles of the current fixed route system.
 Any mobility limited individual that cannot use the ACRTA regular fixed route bus service due to an eligible disability may use the specialized transport service pending application approval.
-The paratransit program service area encompasses approximately 51 square miles.
-Traveling 134,437 revenue miles, carrying 25,143 passengers
+The paratransit program carried 25,143 passengers.